 And at the same time, there are agents out there who are never available.
 You call one person and you are suddenly working with their assistant.
 That is not fun.

 It is all about balance.
 Choose to work with someone who matches up with what you need to make sure you get their full attention when you are with them.

 7. How many transactions have you done in the last year?

 There are thousands and thousands of real estate agents in Washington State.
 Many are part-time agents who work at other things.
 In this market, you have to have someone who is in this business full time.
 The average agent at our parent company Coldwell Banker Bain closes about 11 transactions a year.
 A superstar like Rocky or Roy will do 25-30 transactions a year.

 The Diva Dudes are in the market and know what is going on.
 A brand new agent has had way more recent training on the contracts and current process than those of us who have been working for ten or more years.
-And a seasoned 20 year veteran like Kim know how to sweet talk just about any agent out in the market.
+And a seasoned 20-year veteran like Kim knows how to sweet talk just about any agent out in the market.
 It is a work of art.
-The bottom line it is not about how long one has been doing real estate but how seriously they take the profession, how much they know about working with people, the contracts, negotiations, and having the tough conversations.
+The bottom line is that it’s not about how long one has been doing real estate, but rather how seriously they take the profession, how much they know about working with people, the contracts, negotiations, and having the tough conversations.
 You can be a Kim agent or you can be a brand new broker like Remington.
 And you know you are being taken care of during the process.

 8. Are you active in your community, and if so what organizations?

 The very business of buying and selling homes is central to how communities are formed and changed.
 It isn’t just a monetary transaction, and we at Team Diva take that very seriously.
 We believe that agents should take an interest in these communities, give back and be grateful because there is more to prosperity than a paycheck.
 It includes fostering mutual well-being, a sense of purpose and civic pride, kindness, and sympathy.